What are blood thinners (anti-clotting medication) and how are they used?

 Vitamin K antagonists like the active ingredients phenprocoumon and warfarin are highly effective medications: When people use them, it takes a lot longer for their blood to clot.
 Phenprocoumon is the most frequently prescribed vitamin K antagonist in Germany.
 Many people know it under its trade name Marcumar, but it’s also available as Falithrom and Phenprogamma.

 Vitamin K antagonists are usually taken by people who have a high risk of stroke.
-They include people with artificial heart valves, atrial fibrillation and people who have had pulmonary embolism.
+They include people with artificial heart valves, and people who have had pulmonary embolism.
 Vitamin K antagonists are particularly suitable for long-term use because they can be taken as tablets.

 They stop certain clotting factors that are produced in the liver using vitamin K from forming in the body.
 They do that by removing some of the vitamin K from the liver, which is why they’re called vitamin K “antagonists.”
 They only start to take full effect after two to four days once the clotting factors already in the blood have been broken down.